zhenjiao/openlocTest/loc/zh-CN/articles/application-gateway/application-gateway-ilb.md

 **To validate** that the gateway was created, you can use the `Get-AzureApplicationGateway` cmdlet.

-In the sample, *Description*, *InstanceCount*和 *GatewaySize* are optional parameters.
+In the sample, *Description*, *InstanceCount*, and *GatewaySize* are optional parameters.
 The default value for *InstanceCount* is 2, with a maximum value of 10.
 The default value for *GatewaySize* is Medium.
-Small and Large are other available values. *Vip* 和 *DnsName* are shown as blank because the gateway has not started yet.
+Small and Large are other available values. *Vip* and *DnsName* are shown as blank because the gateway has not started yet.
 These will be created once the gateway is in the running state.

 	PS C:\> Get-AzureApplicationGateway AppGwTest